Swiss Bookkeeping and Accounting Guide Swiss Bookkeeping and Accounting Guide

 Short introduction

-Swiss bookkeeping and financial reporting are governed by the Swiss Code of Obligations (CO) and scale with company size—from simplified cash basis accounting for micro entities to full double-entry bookkeeping, statutory annual financial statements and, where required, a consolidated financial statement.
-This page provides a practical overview and links to in-depth subpages.
+Swiss bookkeeping and financial reporting are governed by the Swiss Code of Obligations (CO).
+Requirements scale with company size—from simplified cash-basis for micro entities to double-entry bookkeeping, statutory annual financial statements and, where required, a consolidated financial statement.
+This hub summarizes the essentials and links to deep-dives.

 Foundations & scope

-The CO requires businesses to keep books and prepare annual financial statements.
-Depth and scope depend on legal form, revenue/balance sheet total, and headcount.
-For thresholds, components of the annual accounts, audit types, and disclosure, see the Swiss Accounting Guide.
+Businesses must keep books and prepare annual financial statements.
+Depth depends on legal form, revenue/balance-sheet total, and headcount.
+For thresholds, components (balance sheet, income statement, notes, cash flow where applicable), audit types and disclosure, see the Swiss Accounting Guide.

 Bookkeeping obligations by company size